-- Mine water levels (m above sensor)
+- Mine water levels (depth to water)

 - Manual water levels (m below datum)

 - Mine water temperatures (°C)

-- Mine water specific electrical conductivities (μS/cm)
+- Mine water actual and specific electrical conductivities (μS/cm)

 - Pore water pressure(s) down the profile of the borehole annulus (mH2O)

 - Temperature measurements inside the borehole annulus (°C)

 - Barometric pressure (mBar)

-A barometric conversion has been undertaken on the raw mine water level data to convert it to m above sensor.
+A barometric conversion has been undertaken on the raw mine water level data to convert it to depth to water (i.e. m below ground level).
 Further information on this is available on request.

-The drilling contractor's report is provided as a separate .pdf file (Appendix A) and an activity log provides information on sensor maintenance.
+The drilling contractor's reports are provided as .pdf files (Appendix A) and a separate activity (events) log provides information on sensor maintenance.